persuaded9041/poke-solus-rgb/docs/FEATURES.md

 </p>

 ### Battle sprites
-- The in-battle back sprites (including the player and the Old Man) have been updated to display at a higher resolution of 48x48.
+- The in-battle back sprites (including the player and the catching tutorial old man) have been updated to display at a higher resolution of 48x48.
 Since this meant that new back sprites needed to be supplied for every Pokémon, they all now use the back sprites featured in the [Spaceworld 1997 Gold/Silver beta][spaceworld97].

 - If a Pokémon is present in the below table, it means its original in-battle front sprite (from Red/Blue) was changed to either the one from Red/Green (JPN) or the one from Yellow.
 If it's not present in this table, it means it still uses its original Red/Blue sprite.
 These were changed according to my own personal preference (whichever ones I thought were the best).